 MILLER STATEMENT ON PASSAGE OF THE BUDGET CONTROL ACT

-Congressman Jeff Miller (R-FL-01) issued the following statement on the Budget Control Act:
+Congressman Jeff Miller (R-FL-01) issued the following statement on the Budget Control Act, Balanced Budget Amendment:

-Last month, I voted for and the House of Representatives passed the Cut, Cap, and Balance Act.
-I still believe this is the most sensible solution to our fiscal crisis and the best shot at a permanent solution to our fiscal problems.
-Unfortunately, President Obama and the Democrat-controlled Senate have shown that serious spending reform is not their priority and they would rather continue down a reckless path with their policies of tax, spend and borrow.
+“Earlier this month, I voted for and the House of Representatives passed the Cut, Cap, and Balance Act.
+I still believe this is the most sensible solution to our fiscal crisis and the best shot at changing Washington as we know it.
+However, President Obama and the Democrat-controlled Senate have shown they are not serious about cutting the debt and want to continue down a reckless path with their policies of tax, spend and borrow.